BioImage-Archive/bia-integrator/clients/python/bia_integrator_api/docs/PublicApi.md

 Search File References Exact Match

 Exact match search of file references with a specific attribute.
 Multiple parameters mean AND (as in, p1 AND p2).
 Items in lists with the `_any` suffix are ORed.
 Although `study_uuid` is optional, passing it if known is highly recommended and results in faster queries.
 Queries time out after 2 seconds, which should be enough for any search filtered by study.
-This is likely to change fast, so **named arguments are recommended** in client apps instead of positional if possible to prevent downstream breakage.
+This is likely to change fast, so **named arguments are recommended** in client apps instead of positional if possible to prevent downstream breakage.  `name` and `uri_prefix` queries are case insensitive

 ### Example